ORIGINAL DRAFT

 Mom checks Riley’s car seat.

 MOM: Let me check, that!
 Perfect!
+Thank you daddy!

 DAD: You’re welcome momma!